isaacnfairplay/excel_image_codes/README.md

 http://localhost:8080/ean13/ffefaa/hr/5901234123457.png
 ```

-* The optional colour segment must be a 3- or 6-digit hexadecimal RGB string (no leading `#` is required).
+* The optional colour segment can be a 3- or 6-digit hexadecimal RGB string (no leading `#` is required) **or** one of the CSS named colours such as `lavenderblush`.
 It controls the image background while keeping barcode lines black.
 * Human-readable captions (digits beneath barcodes) can be toggled with the optional `hr` (or `human`) / `nohr` (or `raw`) segment.
 Omitting the flag keeps the default behaviour for that format.

 Excel formula snippet: